 Another issue that must be considered is that we really have no choice but to rely on timing interrupts.
 Recall that when we are scheduling algorithms, the computation time is usually only the worst-case computation time.
 Thus, while a task may normally require only 1 ms, if it must as a response to a change send out a message, it may run for 3 ms, thus our scheduling algorithm must take this worst-case scenario into consideration.
 Unfortunately, it is when a system is responding to external events that most tasks are going to executing close to their worst-case computation time.
 Thus, it is generally not possible to simply rely on tasks yielding the processor.
-In addition, suppose that Tasks A and B in our example are the only critical tasks, but there are other background non-real-time tasks that can optionally compute if the critical tasks becomes ready (enters its next period).
+In addition, suppose that Tasks A and B in our example are the only critical tasks, but there are other background non-real-time tasks that can optionally compute if the critical tasks are not running (at least 0.2 s/s are available).
+If these tasks are executing, they must be halted if either of the critical tasks becomes ready (enters its next period).
 Such non-real-time tasks could periodically yield the processor, but and the interval between yields may have to be quite small to ensure the critical tasks have an opportunity to start executing, thus producing a significant overhead.